 Certain to-dos are time-multipliers.
 These are simple tools and workflows that should give you a compound return on your time invested.
 Some examples include properly prioritizing your to-do list geographically; getting rapid feedback on errands, habits, and routines; to even optimizing your work environment and step into the zone, and stay there for as long as you can be.

-So, what is this “time multipliers” that I’m proposing?
+So, what are these “time multipliers” that I’m proposing?
 Well, in the most basic sense of the word, that term can represent a person, a tool, strategies, or basically anything that creates a disproportionate result compared to the investment; anything that can amplify your effort to produce more output than your input time.
 We all love the idea of getting something done for almost nothing, so I’m here happy to tell you that you can do the same with your time.

-Also by the way, to understand better about this input-output thingy, you might want to watch this fun video by Ali Abdaal where he talks about his productivity equation.
+Also, by the way, to understand better about this input-output thingy, you might want to watch this fun video by Ali Abdaal where he talks about his productivity equation.

 ▬ When you’re designing your to-do list or your daily planning, there are four questions that you could ask yourself: …